 - 1. harassment;

-- 2. exclusion;
+- 2. exclusion:

 - 3. repellents;

 - 4. habitat alteration; and

 - 5. lethal management.

-The integration of multiple management techniques from these strategies into your management program will produce much more effective results than any strategy can produce by itself.
-Brief descriptions of some of the more effective techniques, from these strategies, are described below.
+The integration of multiple damage management techniques into your management program will produce much more effective results than any one strategy can produce by itself.
+Brief descriptions of these effective techniques are described below.

-Harassment
+Harassment/Dispersal